 I do a limited number of presentations per school year.
 Booking early is recommended.

-Jumbie Defense Classes (all ages) Learn all about jumbies, Caribbean fairy tale characters, in an interactive lesson that involves role-playing and dress-up.
+Jumbie Defense Classes (Grades 2+) Learn all about jumbies, Caribbean fairy tale characters, in an interactive lesson that involves role-playing and dress-up.
 Great Social Studies multicultural activity that’s fun for all ages.

 Features: Role play with props